Online Introductory Chemistry

 Double the concentration

 The dissolving process for gases is an equilibrium.
-The solubility of a gas depends directly on the gas pressure.
-The number of molecules leaving the gas phase to enter the solution equals the number of gas molecules leaving the solution.
+The solubility of a gas depends directly on the gas partial pressure.
+At equilibrium the number of molecules leaving the gas phase to enter the solution equals the number of gas molecules leaving the solution.
+Gas solubility is proportional to the gas partial pressure.
 If the temperature stays constant increasing the pressure will increase the amount of dissolved gas.

 O2(g) <--->O2(aq)